energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 * Name this file: `project-origin-working-session-dd-mm-yyyy.md`
 * Replace DD, MM, YYYY in the title with the day, month and year of the upcoming meeting.
 * Add the names in "Roles" provided in the "Notes" section from the last meeting minutes.
-* Update the Project Board statuses with the correct number of cards in the specified columns
+* Update the Project Board status with the correct number of cards in the specified columns
 * Copy the assignments list from the "Notes" section from the last meeting minutes and paste below the item: "Review status of assignments from last meeting" in the agenda.
 * Create a pull request and call the branch `working-session-notes-dd-mm-yyyy`(remember to apply the label `workingsession-notes`when the pull request is created)
 * Put a commit message in "Add an optional extended description..." (you can copy this below message easiest from the "Preview" mode)